-Hollow Planet
+Hollow World

-A hollow planet is a planet that has a network of tunnels that run throughout the outer, and even potentially the inner, crust of a planet.
-Although these tunnels can't be explained in how they were created, there can be speculation that it was either done naturally, a creature had done it, or even some long dead race.
-Whatever is the case though, these tunnels can be large enough for cities to be built inside and even for starships to pass through.
+A hollow world is a world that has a network of tunnels that run throughout its crust.
+These tunnels may have no explanations, or there may be speculation that natural processes, native creatures, or long-dead colonists were responsible.
+Whatever their origins, these tunnels can be large enough for cities to be built inside, and even for starships to pass through.
+The protection of miles of rock can make these worlds difficult to bombard or invade.